 Still, Rwanda’s shining stars will always be the primates.
 Travel to Rwanda to identify one of the 14 species — and some 25 percent of Africa’s primate species — found in the mist-laden Nyungwe Forest National Park.
 Colorful birds fly through the lofty foliage and butterflies flutter, their iridescent wings shimmering in the sunlight.
 The dense and lush area is one of those rare places that feels incredibly remote and untouched by humans.

 Nyungwe House, a partner of One&Only, is the perfect outpost for this African adventure.
 Nestled between a working tea plantation and rainforest, the 22-room and suites property boasts delicious cuisine and awe-inspiring views from private decks.
 Additionally, Rwandan crafts inspired the immaculate interiors.

 In the middle of the country, Lake Kivu shines.
 Row to the middle and feel embraced by the green, terraced tea plantations rising over its shores.
 Fisherman sing as the sun sets on the glistening waters.
 From this vantage, Rwanda is magical.

 See History in the Making

 Kigali is considered a safe and clean capital city, far removed from the tragedy of the 1990s.
 Today its winding boulevards, flowering trees, and bustling eateries are a beacon of hope for an evolving nation.
 A visit to the Genocide Memorial Center pays homage to the nearly one million who lost their lives.
-It’s a past that is laid bare, so as not to be repeated, and it’s a solemn, chilling reminder of how far the country has come.
+While the past is laid bare, so as not to be repeated, it’s a solemn, chilling reminder of how far the country has come.

 Travel to Rwanda with Ker & Downey.
-To start planning your journey, contact your luxury travel expert.
+To start planning your journey, contact your destination specialist.